Rishav-hub/vimeo_download/README.md

 # Vimeo_Automation
+Only works if we have videos inside a folder.
+Won't work with folder inside a folder.
 ## How to run
 - Inside the secrets folder you will get the secret.yaml
 - Add the credentials of